 A camp created to build the confidence and character of high school aged girls while introducing them to the Fire Department and other public services.

-On Aug.
-24, 2019, women from local fire departments will be putting on a FREE one day event to share with you what it’s like to be a firefighter.
+Women from local fire departments will be putting on a FREE one day event to share with you what it’s like to be a firefighter.
 This class is meant for women 15 years old and up.
 Location: Scarlet Oaks Fire Station, Cincinnati, Ohio.

 The Ventura County Fire Department Girls’ Fire Camp is a FREE two-day experience designed to engage young women, ages 14 to 18, and share what it’s like to be a firefighter through fun, hands-on activities.
 Open to all genders.

 Phoenix Firecamp is an overnight camp, held annually, the third full week of July at the Utica Fire Academy in Utica, NY.
 Campers live in a restored Utica firehouse for the week where their classroom exercises take place.
 Campers are then transported to the training grounds for hands-on training.
 Social activities and team building are held at the Westmoreland Volunteer Fire Department in Westmoreland, NY.
 Campers must be between the ages of 14-19.

 Instructed by female firefighters from multiple agencies across the west coast.
 This camp is designed to instill confidence, build leadership and team skills in young women through hands-on firefighter training.
 The camp itinerary consists of various stations and scenarios each day such as taking hydrants, hose practices, controlling nozzles, turret and standpipe evolutions, rope operations, ladders, search and rescue, extrication, forcible entry, emergency medical skills, nutrition, physical fitness and interview techniques.
 It truly is an all encompassing introduction to an amazing and rewarding profession.